brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 `--tag` -- Specify a tag.
 Only scenarios with this tag will be executable.
 You may specify several tags.

 `--endOnFailure` -- Stop the spec suite run on the first failure.
 Defaults to `false`

-`--timeout` -- Timeout in milliseconds for a scenario.
-Defaults to 500ms